Introduction to The Outsiders

-- Johnny Cade: He is the second important character of the novel and an adolescent greaser having a sense of his being an invincible young boy of sixteen.
-Despite his broken family background, he leads the greasers in forming a gang and having a sense of protection and justice against the attacks of the Socs.
+- Johnny Cade: He is the second important character of the novel and an adolescent Greaser having a sense of his being an invincible young boy of sixteen.
+Despite his broken family background, he leads the Greasers in forming a gang and having a sense of protection and justice against the attacks of the Socs.
 His sense of justice even spans over his own gang when he asks Dally to stop harassing the Socs girls.
 Although his act leads to estrangement against him in his gang, it gives him a sense of his personality.
 When the Socs gang attacks them, he braves the confrontation heroically and ends up in a hospital after his hiding place catches fire in the mob violence.
-He dies by the end of the novel as a martyr.
+He dies at the end of the novel as a martyr.

 - Cherry Valance: This female character enters Ponyboy’s narrative and forms a good rapport with him after he asks his gang to stay away from girls, trying to mend fences with the Socs’ gang.
 However, it is interesting to see the Socs girl liking the greaser’s boys like Johnny and Ponyboy and talking to them.
 Despite their innocent relationship, Dally makes the water muddy for them, adding to their woes that Cherry dislikes.
 Despite these intimacies with the boys, she still has some group loyalties to which she sticks by the end.

-- Darry Curtis: The eldest Curtis boy, Darry leads the family of three boys after the death of their parents, but shows his domineering behavior toward his younger brothers as Ponyboy leaves the house after he treats him badly.
+- Darry Curtis: The eldest Curtis boy, Darry leads the family of three boys after the death of their parents.
+He shows his domineering behavior toward his younger brothers as Ponyboy leaves the house after he treats him badly.
 It is Darry who later incites violence in which Johnny stabs a Socs’ boy and causes mob violence.
 However, in the end, when Sodapop coaxes Ponyboy and makes him understand the adult role Darry has played, both of them patch up.

-- Dallas Winston: Known as Dally in the storyline, Dallas is a teenager of 17 years, having sharp features and rough manners.
-On account of spending some period in the prison at a very young age, he has proved a tough fellow who keeps an eye on Johnny on account of his being the younger fellow among the greasers.
+- Dallas Winston: Known as Dally in the story, Dallas is a teenager of 17 years, having sharp features and rough manners.
+On account of spending some period in the prison at a very young age, he has proved a tough fellow who keeps an eye on Johnny on account of his being the younger fellow among the Greasers.
 However, he is loyal to Ponyboy and stands by him.

 - Two-Bit Mathews: A wisecracker, Two-Bit is also known as Keith who is a regular shoplifter.
-On account of his instigation, the two communities, the Socs and the greasers come to blows.
+On account of his instigation, the two communities, the Socs and the Greasers come to blows.

 - Steve Randle: A teen greaser, Steve is Sodapop’s friend and stays with him most of the time.
-A young boy of an athletic body, he is a tough opponent when it comes to fighting and feels Ponboy’s company irritating.
+A young boy of an athletic body, he is a tough opponent when it comes to fighting and feels Ponyboy’s company irritating.

 - Randy Anderson: A Socs, Randy is Bob’s friend whom Johnny kills during a confrontation with the Socs.
-However, his attitude toward the greasers stays reasonable and humanistic as he does not see any rationality in hostilities and fighting.
+However, his attitude toward the Greasers stays reasonable and humanistic as he does not see any rationality in hostilities and fighting.